fromkeith/angular-file-upload/README.md

 * A fix by @denkan for multiple files being added
 * Nodejs test server for simple example...
 * A bad filter replacement... which I should remove...
+* Adds 'nv-body-file-over' to document.body whenever a file is over something
+* Removes all 'nv-file-over' when drag-leave exits the document.

 ## About